About us

 L

-Cultivando began in 1998 when a group of Latina and Indigenous women living in Adams County recognized the need for culturally relevant health information and leadership opportunities within their communities.
-Their early work centered on supporting mothers, youth, and immigrant families in Commerce City, Globeville, Elyria-Swansea, and surrounding neighborhoods.
+Cultivando was founded as Community Enterprise on 05/06/1999 when a group of Adams County residents recognized the need for culturally relevant health information and leadership opportunities in their communities.

 L